Old Town Vienna Walking Tour:

 2. Castle Park (Burggarten):

 In 1806, Napoleon Bonaparte and his French forces heavily damaged the city wall and bastions near Castle Park before occupying the city, declaring an end to the Holy Roman Empire, and later marrying into the Habsburg family in 1810.
-A new curtain wall was added to repair the damage left by the French and Emperor Franz Joseph I got to work transforming this section of the park into a fenced-off private English Garden.
+A new curtain wall was added to repair the damage left by the French, and Emperor Franz Joseph I got to work transforming this section of the park into a fenced-off private English Garden.
 During the park upgrades, around 1819-1820, Emperor Franz Joseph I had a statue of himself on a horse moved from the old Paradise Royal Garden to the pond in Castle Park.
-Cast in 1781, the statue is the oldest equestrian statue in Vienna and still a focal part of Castle Park.
+Casted in 1781, the statue is the oldest equestrian statue in Vienna and is still a focal part of Castle Park.

 3. Palm Tree House (Palmenhaus):

 About The Palm House: While revamping his private Castle Park in 1823, Emperor Franz Joseph I also had a huge two-winged greenhouse built on the Northeastern end of the royal garden dubbed the Palmen House.
 This gigantic greenhouse was built right over the foundation of a section of Vienna’s Medieval city wall that dated back to the year 1200.
-The Palmen House was a huge luxury for the royal family as it was able to grow tons of tropical plants and palm trees even in the coldest Austrian days.
+The Palmen House was a huge luxury for the royal family as it grew tons of tropical plants and palm trees even in the coldest Austrian days.

 Palmen House Restaurant Hours: Monday-Friday 10am-Midnight; Saturday 9am-Midnight; Sunday 9am-11pm.
 The outdoor terrace bar is open until 2am in Summer.
 Restaurant Website: (here).
 Butterfly House Cost: Adults 7€; kids 4€.